r-spatial/rgee/README.md

 `rgee` is a binding package for calling [Google Earth Engine API](https://developers.google.com/earth-engine/) from within R.
 Additionally, several functions have been implemented to make simple the connection with the R spatial ecosystem.
-The current version of rgee has been built considering the [earthengine-api 0.1.217](https://pypi.org/project/earthengine-api/0.1.217/)
+The current version of rgee has been built considering the [earthengine-api 0.1.217](https://pypi.org/project/earthengine-api/0.1.217/). **Note that access to Google Earth Engine is only available to [registered users](https://earthengine.google.com/)**.

 ### More than 300+ examples using Google Earth Engine with R are available [here](https://csaybar.github.io/rgee-examples/)